sergegoussev/pysqlc/README.md

 <ol>
    <li>Setup and connection:
       <br>
-      <p>After installing the *pysql* package, you must create an environmental variable titled 'SQL_LOGIN' that will store the login information in the local computer, for instance:</p>
+      <p>After installing the <b>pysql</b> package, you must create an environmental variable titled 'SQL_LOGIN' that will store the login information in the local computer.
+This works the same way as google cloud environmental variable, which points to a json on your computer.
+Create a raw .json file and paste the following inside (inserting your own information):</p>

     {
     	"dbtype":"MySQL",